renaudcerrato/renaudcerrato.github.io/_drafts/2016-05-23-build-your-homemade-router-part2.md

 You can test the above setup by starting `firehol` manually (`sudo firehol start`) and by connecting your laptop to your available NIC port: **you should now be able to connect to the internet.**

-If you're really curious about what `firehol` did to your iptables, just type `sudo firehol status`.

 **Do not forget** to edit `/etc/default/firehol` to enable autostart on boot:

 ```shell